 History of the UC Library

-While the physical spaces that are the campus libraries are important for the storage of the physical collection, they are also important as study and learning spaces for students.
-As well, technology has become an integral part of libraries.
-The Library provides online access to a very wide range of electronic resources, subject guides, services and information resources.
-Efforts to improve the quality of online materials, especially in this increasingly mobile world, continue – and the Library still provides warm study spaces, beanbags and friendly face-to-face help for those who like the personal touch.
+While the campus libraries are important for the storage of the physical collection, they are more important as study and learning spaces for students.
+Technology has also become an integral part of libraries.
+The Library provides online access to a wide range of electronic resources, subject guides, and services.
+Efforts to improve the quality of online materials, especially in this increasingly mobile world, continue and the Library focuses on the provision of study spaces, support and friendly face-to-face and online help.